 Dr. Nawfal is currently a Professional Colleague and Fellow Member of the Academy of Cognitive Therapy.
 Since 2005, Dr. Nawfal has been a Full member of the American Psychological Association (APA).
 He served on the board of the Lebanese Psychological Association (LPA) for 2 consecutive mandates from 2011 to 2014 and then from 2014 to 2017.
-He is currently on the board of directors of the Middle-East Eating Disorders Association (MEEDA) as a Social Affairs Director since January 2017.
+He was on the board of directors of the Middle-East Eating Disorders Association (MEEDA) as a Social Affairs Director since January 2017.
 Dr. Nawfal is also the vice president of the Middle East Psychological Association (MEPA) since September 2017.

 Antoine Beayno, MD

 Antoine Beayno, MD is currently a Consultation-Liaison Psychiatry fellow at the Mount Sinai Hospital in New York City.
 He completed his Psychiatry residency at the American University of Beirut.
 He has joined LebMASH as a partner in 2018 and became a Board member in April 2019.
 His interests in the field of Psychiatry are LGBT Mental Health, Transgender Medicine and people living with HIV.
 He has given multiple trainings and workshops to mental health providers in Lebanon and the region about LGBT-affirmative care.